woocommerce/qit-documentation/docs/managed-tests/woo-api.md

 ```

 Replace `your-extension` with your plugin’s slug.
 The tests will run in QIT’s cloud environment, and the CLI or Vendor Dashboard will display the results.

-## Next steps

-- [Woo E2E Tests](./woo-e2e.md): Validate essential storefront flows in addition to confirming API integrity.
-- [Security Tests](./security.md): Ensure that your extension meets security and coding standards.
-- [Notifications and Results](../using-qit/notifications-results.md): Learn how to stay informed about test outcomes and access detailed reports.